learningequality/sample-channels/channels/souschef_channel/README.md

 Simplified interface for ricecooker:
   - Supported formats are `document`(PDF), `audio` (mp3), `video` (mp4), and `html5` (zip), but not exercises
-  - Defines an informal "portable channel archive" format that consists of a giant zip file containing:
+  - Defines an informal "portable channel archive" format that consists of a zip file containing:
       - Channel files are organized into a directory hierarchy on the local filesystem
-      - Channel metadata provided in Chaannel.csv
+      - Channel metadata provided in `Chaannel.csv`
-      - Files metadata provided in Content.csv
+      - Files metadata provided in `Content.csv`

+Note this is the same format as used by the [CSV-based workflow](../csv_channel), but we've zipped the source content directory.

 Use cases